Node objects in a MetaKube cluster come with a set of useful labels that can be used for debugging purposes or setting

 In addition to the built in node labels

 This label contains the id of the machine object that manages the node.
 See Cluster API for details.

 This label contains the id of the physical server where the node is running on.
 This is particularly

 useful in scenarios where you might want to spread pod replicas across different physical servers, using pod anti-affinity rules to increase availability of your application.

 machine-controller/host-id is deprecated and is going to be permanently deleted.

 This label contains the MetaKube project id.

-All Docker daemons that are installed with our provided images have the Docker logging option
+All container runtimes that are installed with our provided images limit their log file size to 100MB for each container created (e.g. Docker logging option

-max-size set to 100MB.
-This limits the maximum log file size to 100MB for each container created.
-The idea is to prevent your worker node's disks being filled up by logs created by the Docker containers.
+max-size).
+The idea is to prevent your worker node's disks being filled up by logs created by the containers.
 If you would like to store and keep track of your logs for a longer period of time, we recommend installing additional software to accomplish this.
 For example Elasticsearch, Logstash and Kibana or Loki, Promtail and Grafana.